ohshinbhat/notes-vault/Redux-Notes.md

 ![[Pasted image 20230821103624.png]]
 The Redux store is created using the `configureStore` function from Redux Toolkit. `configureStore` requires that we pass in a `reducer` argument.
 **A "slice" is a collection of Redux reducer logic and actions for a single feature in your app**, typically defined together in a single file.

+Thunk Middleware is for asynchronous logic.
+Thunk- code that does delayed work.
+Hydrating?
+CreateAsyncThunk?